This article will outline how to repair a UniFi Video database for both Linux or Windows platforms.

 UniFi Video will attempt an automatic database repair if it suspects any database corruption, caused by an incorrect shutdown for example.
 A user should only need to do this manually if that startup repair did not work, or if database corruption is definitely present but the auto repair didn't trigger.

-Steps: Repairing the Database
+Steps: How to Repair the Database on Linux

 Follow the steps below to repair the database, you must first SSH into UniFi Video, and then enter the commands described in each step.